shenlab-sinai/pipelines_for_ChIP-seq_analysis/README.md

 nohup ./A_do.sh &
 ```

-All parameters or options used in the projects could be edited to fit the demands before running.
+All parameters or options used in the projects could be edited, in `A_do.sh`, to fit the demands before running.
+The position of the files in the folder `project_script` doesn't matter at all.
+But I prefer to put them under `project/script/pipeline_name` folder.

 For the organization of projects, I generally follow this paper: [A Quick Guide to Organizing Computational Biology Projects](http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1000424).
 So `$DATA` are the folder contains `*.bam` alignment files, while `$RESULT` folder are the results.